-They work in conjunction with consumers, the Consumer Participation Group (CPG), community visitors, advocacy groups and staff to enhance service delivery.
-They contribute to senior management service planning, and also developing and delivering training and education to staff and students at BHMHS.
+They work in conjunction with consumers, community visitors, advocacy groups and staff to enhance service delivery.
+They contribute to senior management service planning, and also developing and delivering training and education to staff and students at BHMHWS.

 They have meetings with the patients on both a group and individual basis to gain feedback and provide support.
 Concerns and suggestions help inform the consultant's advocacy and some are passed onto staff and management to help resolve issues in a timely way.